MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Ocean Convection
 ~~~~~~~~~~~~~~~~

-Two options are available to parameterize ocean convection.
+In addition to specific packages that parameterize ocean convection, two main model options are available.
 To use the first option, a convective adjustment scheme, you need to
 set the variable :varlink:`cadjFreq`, the frequency (in seconds)
 with which the adjustment algorithm is called, to a non-zero value